bkesterbyld/fabulous-oregano/content/pages/index.md

         image: images/feature2.png
         image_alt: App users welcoming a new member
         content: >
-          Bitdomain logic agents to transform, aggregate and analyze data in real-time.
+          Bitdomain logic agents transform, aggregate and analyze data in real-time.
 Logic agents act upon incoming data, events or can be set to run on timers.
         actions: